 Next recession, I am sure the government will use the same playbook.
 Landlords will be again made to bear the brunt, whether it is a a pandemic or not.

 So, I see small landlords exiting the business.
 After all, there are only so many times you can take a punch to the gut before being knocked down.

 Residential rental market will be dominated by crowdfunded larger players.
-There will still be investment opportunities as long as you know how to evaluate real estate deals.
+Mom and pop retail investors would be better suited to investing in real estate crowdfunding.
+There will still be investment opportunities as long as you know how to evaluate crowdfunded real estate deals.

-Crowdstreet is a real estate investing platform that gives investors direct access to individual commercial real estate investment opportunities, allowing you to review, compare, and personally choose the deals that meet your own investment criteria.
-Since investments in residential real estate have become challenging, it is great to have access to commercial real estate as a diversifier.
+EquityMultiple is a real estate investing platform that gives accredited investors direct access to individual commercial real estate investment opportunities, allowing you to review, compare, and personally choose the deals that meet your investment criteria.
+Join EquityMultiple with low minimums of only $5,000 investment.
+I don’t see the government overreach in commerical as much as residential.

 Readers, how do you expect the government would react during the next recession?

 Do you still consider residential real estate investment as a good opportunity for Financial Freedom Countdown?
 Is commercial real estate a better option for the future?